-Use the set output command to set the output signal(s) for the system.
-If no output signal selection is entered, then all outputs are changed.
+This command allows setting of the output signal(s) for the system.
+If no output selection is given then all outputs are changed.

-If an output is not valid for the given signal, then that output is turned off.
+If an output type is not valid for the given signal then that output is not changed.

-The invert (or falling) modifier inverts the active state of the output, which affects all levels for the given signal.
-That means that if the output is set high for example, the 'invert' option changes the output to 'low'.
-The falling modifier is an edge trigger.
+The 'invert' (or 'falling') modifier inverts the active state of the output.
+This affects all levels for the given signal.
+That means that if the output is set 'high' for instance the 'invert' option changes the output to 'low'.